ArshadManer/Insurance_premium/README.md

 ## Model

-The model used in this project is a simple linear regression model.
+The model used in this project is a linear regression model.
 However, you can experiment with other regression algorithms or try to improve the performance of the model by fine-tuning the hyperparameters or using a more complex model.

 ## Results